rey/reyhan.org/_posts/2015-12-19-twttr-autodestructor.markdown

 ### About

 I wrote a handy bash script that creates an archive of all the tweets posted then deletes them from Twitter's servers.
-It's meant to be run by cron weekly.
+I run it with cron on a weekly basis.

 ### Prerequisites